ArendPeter/JavaGuide/mydoc/1a_Installing4Win.md

 type:
 homepage:
 ---
-To start out with we’ll be installing Java and adding it to our path so that we can access it from the command line.
+To start out, we’ll be installing Java and adding it to our path so that we can access it from the command line.

 ## 1.1.1 Downloading and Installing Java
 Here is a link to a download to the most current version of Java at the time of creating this document.
 [Oracle Download Page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
-If this is outdated the download can be found by searching for “Java JDK” and the download area should be the first result.
+If this is outdated, the download can be found by searching for “Java JDK” and the download area should be the first result.
-Once it’s downloaded click next through the download process and be sure to make note of the directory in which it’s installed.
-Screen shots of the entire installation process can be found in Appendix A
+Once it’s downloaded, click next through the download process and be sure to make note of the directory in which it’s installed.
+Screenshots of the entire installation process can be found in Appendix A.

 ## 1.1.2 Adding Java to Path
 Open up command prompt.
 This can be done by typing “cmd” in your search bar.
 Now we’re going to test if the Java compiler is linked to your path.
 To do this input `javac`.

 ![](img/1a_javac_pre.png)

-If your output looks similar to this then it hasn’t been added to your path yet.
+If your output looks similar to this, then it hasn’t been added to your path yet.
-To add Java to you path.
-Start by going to the directory where you installed it using file explorer, navigate to the bin directory, and then copy the path.
-You’ll know you’re in the right directory because there’ll be a file called “javac.exe” in the directory.
+To add Java to your path, start by going to the directory where you installed it using file explorer, navigate to the bin directory, and then copy the path.
+You’ll know you’re in the right directory because there will be a file called “javac.exe” in the directory.

 ![](img/1a_window1.png)

-Next go to your search menu and look for “System”, and open it.
+Next, go to your search menu and look for “System”, and open it.

 ![](img/1a_window2.png)

-Next click on Advanced system settings.
+Next, click on Advanced system settings.

 **Warning: Be sure to follow the next steps exactly, as incorrectly modifying your path could affect other areas on your computer**

 ![](img/1a_window3.png)

-Next click “Environment Variables…”
+Next, click “Environment Variables…”

 ![](img/1a_window4.png)